 Target Jobs advice on equality and diversity - Careers specialists provide their advice on key diversity issues including gender, race and disability.
 You can find out how to identify diversity positive employers, decide how and whether to disclose your circumstances, and get an understanding of your rights

 DirectGov - advice from the Government on issues around discrimination.
 It also has specific advice pages for groups such as disabled people and carers.

 Citizens Advice Bureau - offers free information and advice on legal and other matters.

-ACAS - useful handouts and booklets including information on regulations and recruitment, discrimination and harassment.
+ACAS - handouts and booklets including information on regulations and recruitment, discrimination and harassment.